soz-live/soz-live.github.io/coders/basic.md

 | Description | Comment | a Description of the Class being created |

 {% include note-icon.html %}
-> Many of the specified classes are Abstract classes - meaning that they can't be instanced / objects created from them.
+> Many of the specified classes are Abstract classes - meaning that they can't be instanced (objects can't be created from them).
-> They are used to set out the hierarchy in a logical fashion so that LSP works for each type / class specified.
+> They are used to set out the hierarchy in a logical fashion so that the Liskov Substitution Principle (**LSP**) works for each type / class specified.

 ## Objects